 We at BSD believe in developing social-emotional capacity and feel that social-emotional learning should fit together with any skill development.
 Therefore, our team has designed all of our curriculum around our philosophy of CARE.
 We want to grow students to be:

 Curious – always seeking to learn new things.

 Adaptable – never afraid to try something new.

 Resilient – willing to start again and learn from challenges.

 Empathetic – thoughtful about how their technology impacts the world.

-The CARE philosophy that is baked into our curriculum helps students develop the right mindset to use technology to solve difficult problems.
-We help students develop self-esteem, empathy and skills they need to shape their futures by carefully designing lessons that require students to ask difficult questions, reflect on their learning and think about solving big problems.
-Our CARE philosophy extends to teacher’s needs too, by providing comprehensive lesson notes, guided practice and even professional development.
-Though, you will have to get your own spa package for that extra level of self care.
+The CARE philosophy baked into our curriculum helps students develop the right mindset to solve complex problems.
+We help students develop self-esteem, empathy, and skills they need to shape their futures by carefully designing lessons that require students to ask difficult questions, reflect on their learning and think about solving big problems.
+Our CARE philosophy also extends to teachers’ needs by providing comprehensive lesson notes, guided practice, and even professional development.
+However, you will have to get your spa package for that extra level of self-care.

-If you are new to social emotional learning or just want to learn more, we recommend this getting started guide.
-Feel free to start a chat with me at @BarkMarnett on Twitter or email me at email@example.com to talk about Social Emotional learning, or anything on Education!
+We recommend this getting started guide if you are new to social-emotional learning or want to learn more.
+Feel free to create a chat with me at @BarkMarnett on Twitter or email me at firstname.lastname@example.org to talk about Social Emotional learning or anything on Education!